Breast Augmentation Kuwait City Kuwait – Saline and Silicone

 Some women report that their nipples become oversensitive, undersensitive, or even numb.
 You may also notice small patches of numbness near your incisions.
 These symptoms usually disappear within time, but may be permanent in some patients.

 There is no evidence that breast implants will affect fertility, pregnancy, or your ability to nurse.
 If, however, you have nursed a baby within the year before augmentation, you may produce milk for a few days after surgery.
-This may cause some discomfort, but can be treated with medication prescribed by your doctor.
-Contact Dr Nabavian about having a breast augmentation.
+This may cause some discomfort, but can be treated with medication prescribed by your plastic surgeon.
+Contact board certified plastic surgeon Dr Nabavian about having a breast augmentation.

-For more information about this Santa Monica plastic surgeon contact us today.
+For more information about this plastic surgeon or about plastic surgery contact us today.